DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This quiz reinforced key concepts related to CSS styling and 3D effects.
 The `perspective` property is a crucial part of modern CSS for creating immersive 3D experiences, while the `border` property is a fundamental and widely used tool for adding visual structure to elements.
 The combination of these properties, and the understanding of their correct application, are essential for modern web development.

 ---

+#### SUBSECTION J: CREATING AN HTML AND CSS WEBSITE PART 10

+### Course Step Number: 423

+### Date Researched: 2025-08-07

+### Robust Summary of Best Practices and Modernization

+This summary highlights the key principles and practices that the upcoming lessons will likely reinforce and expand upon, based on previous course content.

+- **Continued Emphasis on Modern CSS:** The new section will likely continue to introduce modern CSS properties and selectors to build a more responsive and interactive webpage.
+This includes using features that are native to CSS to replace older, less-efficient methods.
+- **Refined Code Organization:** The importance of using organized and well-commented code will likely be a recurring theme, ensuring that the growing stylesheet remains manageable and easy to understand.
+- **Separation of Concerns:** The lessons will continue to reinforce the best practice of using HTML solely for structure and content, and CSS for all aspects of presentation and layout.

+---